tweedegolf/sequential-storage/README.md

 ## Changelog

+### 0.2.2 - 11-05-23

+- Optimized reading items from flash which reduces the amount of reads by ~30% for small items.

 ### 0.2.1 - 19-01-23

 - Added defmt behind a feature flag.
 When enabled, the error type implements Format